kunjee17/awesome-fable/README.md

 * [WTF# is Fable?](https://wtfsharp.net/wtf-is-fable) - An overview of the Fable ecosystem on the [WTF#](https://wtfsharp.net) podcast.
 * [From F# to JavaScript and beyond with Fable](https://hanselminutes.com/616/from-f-to-javascript-and-beyond-with-fable-and-alfonso-garcia-caro) - with Alfonso Garcia-Caro on Scott Hanselman's "[Hanselminutes][Hanselminutes]" podcast
 * [F# and the SAFE stack](https://hanselminutes.com/624/f-and-the-functional-safe-stack-with-krzysztof-cielak) - with Krzysztof Cieślak on Scott Hanselman's "[Hanselminutes][Hanselminutes]" podcast
+* [Introduction to Web-Development with F# and Fable](https://www.youtube.com/watch?v=yjODmfGWmvw) - [@zaid-ajaj](https://github.com/Zaid-Ajaj) and [@rommsen](https://github.com/rommsen) will talk about what Fable is, why it is an awesome tool to use for web development in 2019 and how you can start using it today.

 **[:arrow_up: back to top](#table-of-contents)**